jupyterlite/jupyterlite/docs/reference/contents.md

 ### Emscripten kernel

-Kernels using Emscripten (like [pyodide](https://github.com/jupyterlite/pyodide-kernel/) or [xeus kernels](https://github.com/jupyterlite/xeus/)) relies on the [Emscripten filesystem](https://emscripten.org/docs/api_reference/Filesystem-API.html) to access their contents.
-For such case, `@jupyterlite/services` provides a [`DriveFS`](https://jupyterlite.readthedocs.io/en/stable/reference/api/ts/@jupyterlite/services/classes/DriveFS.html) helper class which can be used to mount files in the Emscripten filesystem:
+Kernels using Emscripten (like [pyodide](https://github.com/jupyterlite/pyodide-kernel/) or [xeus kernels](https://github.com/jupyterlite/xeus/)) rely on the [Emscripten filesystem](https://emscripten.org/docs/api_reference/Filesystem-API.html) to access their contents.
+For such cases, `@jupyterlite/services` provides a [`DriveFS`](https://jupyterlite.readthedocs.io/en/stable/reference/api/ts/@jupyterlite/services/classes/DriveFS.html) helper class which can be used to mount files in the Emscripten filesystem: